 Simply put, ITIL® is a set of specific practices designed to manage IT service management (ITSM).
 The ITIL® framework has been developed in such a manner that its methods can be adopted by any organization, irrespective of its type or size.
 The structure aims to do a straightforward thing, i.e., help organizations align IT with their business strategies and ensure that this alignment results in value and a minimum level of competency.
 In its endeavour to simplify the alignment of IT within a business, ITIL® has defined a well documented and designed framework which includes a set of processes and procedures, checklists, and tasks which help in ensuring compliance, calculating improvement, and steer clear of commonly made mistakes – all in order to make sure that the customer, who is the end user, is delivered the best-in-class services.

 ITSM, a preeminent and prominent framework, focuses on service delivery and is recognized around the globe.
 To ensure that it is well implemented, ITIL® was put in place and now is owned as well as maintained by AXELOS which is a joint venture between the United Kingdom’s Cabinet Office and Capita.
-While ITIL® does stand for Information Technology Infrastructure Library, it is now mostly and in fact officially known as ITIL.

-AXELOS maintains and oversees the entire ITIL® framework, as well as accredits a set of training and exam institutions to smoothen the process of ITIL® certifications.
-AXELOS has ensured that there are numerous ITIL® accredited training organizations (ATOs) whose purpose is to deliver training and certification examinations, the access to which is available on the AXELOS website.
+AXELOS maintains and oversees the entire ITIL® framework, as well as accredits a set of training and exam institutions to smoothen the process of ITIL® assessment.
+AXELOS has ensured that there are numerous ITIL® accredited training organizations (ATOs) whose purpose is to deliver training and examinations, the access to which is available on the AXELOS website.

 Axelos has recently revealed the ITIL® V4 certification scheme, which includes two different designation modules - ITIL® Managing Professional (ITIL® MP) and ITIL® Strategic Leader (ITIL® SL).
 However, the ITIL® V3 is still operational and has a cost structure based on the level being pursued.
-The first level is the ITIL® Foundation certification.
-The candidate who wishes to pursue this certification can purchase an online proctored ITIL® foundation exam for US $314 if they are in the US or Canada.
+The first level is the ITIL® Foundation.
+The candidate who wishes to pursue this can purchase an online proctored ITIL® foundation exam for US $314 if they are in the US or Canada.
 As mentioned, the exam fee varies from country to country.
 So, for example, if the candidate is in the United Kingdom, their examination fee would be £269 instead.
-It is important to note that the price is based on the country where the candidate takes up the certification exam and not their home country.
+It is important to note that the price is based on the country where the candidate takes up the exam and not their home country.
 The exam costs for some of the countries are as under: US / Canada $314, UK £269, Australia AU $395, India INR 15,000.

 ITIL, on account of its immeasurable value and contribution, is being adopted across the globe and industries.
 Global brands such as HSBC, IBM, and NASA are implementing and executing ITSM strategies with the help of ITIL.
 For these companies and many others, the main advantage of ITIL® has always been its flexibility and scalability: organizations can invest intermittently into the ITIL® infrastructure and put in as little or as much as they’d prefer.
 It is also possible that they can combine the ITIL® framework with other popular frameworks such as COBIT, Six Sigma, and TOGAF.

 The candidate taking the ITIL® Foundation exam has to consider a set of costs that he or she will incur.
-There will be the ITIL® Foundation exam cost that the candidate will have to bear to obtain the ITIL® certification.
-If the candidate plans to take the ITIL® course pack to prepare for the examination, it needs to be added to the ITIL® certification cost.
+There will be the ITIL® Foundation exam cost that the candidate will have to bear to obtain the ITIL® certificate.
+If the candidate plans to take the ITIL® resource pack to prepare for the examination, it needs to be added to the ITIL® certification cost.
 There are certain additional costs that may also have to be borne by the candidate, depending on their preferences.

-When pursuing such certifications, one always needs to keep a contingency in mind or a buffer in case of any last minute or additional needs.
+One should always needs to keep a contingency in mind or a buffer in case of any last minute or additional needs.
 To ease the stress of the examination and the candidates’ jitters, more tests can be availed.
 To ensure a quick and smooth revision of concepts, techniques, and resources like process diagrams, mind maps, flashcards, etc. can be used by the candidates.